ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

   plex
-    Define the PLEX in which the IMS Command will be submitted.
+    Specify the PLEX in which the IMS Command will be submitted.

     | **required**: True